nathanshim12345/NathanS_BlueStampPortfolio/index.md

 Since measuring data or finding thresholds while the wrist was unstable or when it was moving too much is not reliable, I added a calibration system to the wrist rehab monitor.
 I wanted the pitch to be relatively close to 0 when starting the exercises, so I put the calibration range to -2 to 2 degrees.
 If the wrist was in this position for pitch, I considered it safe enough to start exercising.
 I also put a time requierment of 3 seconds.
 The pitch data had to be at -2 to 2 for at least 3 seconds before the calibration process was complete.
 While it wasn't calibrated, the serial monitor prints out "Calibrating...", and when after the 3 seconds of calibration, the serial monitor starts printing the repCount and setCounts.

 # Challenges
 A big challenge that I faced in this milestone is that my yaw values kept on drifting, even in the stationary position.
 At first I thought this was because of the built in compass.
 The accelerometer module calculates yaw using the built in compass and magnometer.
 However, in a room full of magnetically conductive materials, these calculations may have been distorted.
 So in my code, I told arduino to not use the compass, in hopes that the yaw data would stop drifting.
 After doing some research, I learned that no matter what, due to certain limitations within the sensor or environment, there would always be some drift in yaw values.
 The only real way to fix it was to press the reboot button on my esp32 So, I repurposed my accelerometer and made it so it didn't use yaw.
 Also because I realized that I wouldn't really be moving my wrist from side to side.
 Another challenge that I faced was incorrect graph readings.
 When I first printed my data values for roll and pitch, I didn't use csv, and the words "roll" and "pitch" were also printed.
-This lead to unstable graphs, and only one line of value, instead of two for roll and pitch (see figure# below).
+This lead to unstable graphs, and only one line of value, instead of two for roll and pitch (see figure 9 below).
 So, I altered the print lines in the code to only print numerical values, seperated by commas.
 This time when I made the graph, it had two lines for roll and pitch, but it was very unstable.
 So I altered my code again.
 This time, I created a loop that took the average of 5 readings for roll and pitch, then gave me the value of the averages (see Milstone 2 Average code, Appendix).
 While this graph did look more stable, the lables on the y axis didn't make sense, as the values were too small to be averages.
 When I rotated my wrist, I was making big angular changes in position.
 Since roll and pitch measure angles, there should have been pretty big spacing on the y axis.
 So, I also scratched this code.
 I went back to my first problem, when my graph was unstable.
 I changed the sample frequency to 20 milliseconds, and the delay time to 50 milliseconds.
 The delay time (50) times the sample frequency (20) was 1000 milliseconds, which made for a more stable graph.
 Now the angle readings were also correct.
 Every time I completed a rotation, the values would spike at a consistent height.